adzinzhalifunnas/LineTimelineApi/README.md

 # l-tl-api
+This is my dirty code for that.
+I don't support them.
 Don't use for spamming or troll.
-That's all.